mccombspj/kurumastories/content/nissan/fairlady/MF-RT-Nissan-Fairlady-Z432-1970.md

 <b>Sakakibara:</b> The basic structure of the Z432's engine is that of the R380 engine, and it has been modified to make it easier to produce, easier to install in the car, and easier to maintain.
 At the planning stage, the Skyline 2000GT-R and this Z series were being developed almost simultaneously, so the engine for the GT-R and this one are made almost the same.
 However, there were some parts that had to be changed due to the nature of the cars and the installation.
 Specifically, only exterior parts such as the shape of the oil pan and the shape of the air cleaner have been changed.

-<b>Koguchi:</b> There is a big price difference between the base Z and this Z432, but how much do the engines differ in cost?
+<b>Koguchi:</b> There is a big price difference between the base Z and this Z432, but how much of this is due to the difference in the cost of the engines?
 I also heard that the wheel discs (made of magnesium and steel) cost about 50,000 yen each...

 <b>Mizutsu:</b> The Z432 engine costs about three times as much, because it is not produced in large quantities and is close to being tuned up.